 Noise: When not filled to the recommended level, waterbeds make splashing sounds that can hinder sleep.
 Also, the level of water in it determines its firmness.

 Price: The price of waterbeds is relatively lower than that of traditional foam and spring mattresses.
 Yet when you include the essentials needed for adequate care, it may average out.
 These include liner, heat pads to regulate the bed temperature, water conditioners to prevent molds and protect the vinyl material, and wooden bed frame for the hard-sided mattress.
 Some brands include a fill and drain kit, a repair kit, and a water conditioner.
 Soft-sided waterbeds are more expensive than their counterparts too.
+If price is important for you, there are some mattresses under $500 too.

 Warranty: Warranties on waterbeds also vary from 10 to 20 years and cover manufacturing faults.
 They are often limited, so it is good to check and decide the one you would prefer before making a purchase.